bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 * [x ] You built a useForm hook in the guided project this week.
 You will probably need to use that as a guide to complete this step.
 However, try and build it out first before you peek at the guided project.
 And *do not* copy/paste directly from the guided project!_

 #### Testing the Checkout Form
-* [ ] Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.
+* [ x] Run the test runner and ensure that `src/components/CheckoutForm.test.js` is correctly called.
 * [ ] Fill out code necessary to test that that Checkout form renders without errors.
 * [ ] Fill out code necessary to test that when all form inputs are filled with valid data, a success message appears.
 * [ ] Make sure the tests are passing, and make sure you can cause the tests to fail purposefully, so that you know the tests are truly working.